-Oklahoma City, Oklahoma April 11, 2022
+Oklahoma City, Oklahoma April 19, 2023

-Kansas Power Pool Management's Discussion and Analysis Years Ended December 31, 2021 and 2020
+Management's Discussion and Analysis Years Ended December 31, 2022 and 2021

-This section of Kansas Power Pool's (KPP) annual financial report presents our discussion and analysis of KPP's financial performance for the years ended December 31, 2021 and 2020.
+This section of Kansas Power Pool's (KPP) annual financial report presents management's discussion and analysis of KPP's financial performance for the years ended December 31, 2022 and 2021.
 Please read it in conjunction with the accompanying financial statements, which follow this section.